-A thermal shock avoidance routine is employed to avoid undesirable effects of large temperature swings: the hot load pump remains on until the boiler's return water sensor detects temperature stability - to sink excess heat.
-For example, upon satisfaction of a DHW call the DHW load pump will remain running until the boiler return water temperature falls to the DHW tank target temperature.
-This deposits legacy heat from the primary loop into the water tank before activation of a cooler load.
+temperature load (e.g. DHW at 180°F) to a cool target (e.g. radiant floor on Outdoor Reset, at perhaps 90°F).
+In the case in which the temperature is outside the applicable differentials, the burner will shut off while the pump remains on until water temperature is 11°F below the new load (radiant floor) target temperature.
+Thermal shock avoidance routine is employed to avoid undesirable effects of large temperature swings: the hot load pump remains on until the boiler's return water sensor detects temperature stability - to sink excess heat.
+For example, upon satisfaction of a DHW call the DHW zone pump will remain running until the boiler return water temperature falls to the DHW tank target temperature.
+This deposits legacy heat from the primary loop into the water tank before activation of a radiant floor load pump.

-Always ensure that loads sensitive to high temperatures are protected using appropriate means - e.g. a three way mixing valve set to restrict entering water temperature to 130°F.
+Always ensure that loads sensitive to high temperatures are protected using appropriate means - e.g. a three way mixing valve set to restrict entering water temperature to 130°F, or at minimum, an aquastat (set to130°F, for example) to be wired to the boiler's auxiliary interlocks to protect a radiant floor.